Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Heading to the pool for a dip was one of the biggest draws to staying in this hotel.
 After a long day, we just wanted a leisurely swim, with a chill out in the sauna and spa afterwards.
 Considering the hotel seemed quite busy, the pool was reasonably quiet.
 There are sunbeds laid out around a conservatory type area next to the pool where others were relaxing, 2 x 25m swimming lanes in the pool and a free swim section that was plenty big enough.
 The spa was welcoming, especially its warmth, alongside the steam room and sauna, helping with that detoxification and stress relief!

-The Village Hotel do an excellent job of maintaining their facilities.
+The Village Hotel do an excellent job of maintaining its facilities.
 We’ve always noticed they are clean and inviting.
-We would only say about the changing rooms here that they were a bit too humid, making getting dressed afterwards not the most pleasant experience.
+We would only say that the changing rooms here were a bit too humid, making getting dressed afterwards not the most pleasant experience.
 Hairdryers and GHD straighteners are a nice touch too!

 We were too exhausted to use the gym so unfortunately, we cannot comment on these facilities in this hotel.

 It was a busy evening when we arrived at the Pub & Grill in the hotel’s foyer.
 They are well-known for playing various sports on their numerous TVs dotted around the bar and restaurant.
 We found a seat, chose our meal and headed to the bar.
 They often have good bar deals during match days.